Prayagraj Ring Road

 The Jhunsi and Naini corridors are where actual housing and commercial demand is building, not in the acquisition zones themselves.
 These two localities sit on the eastern and southern banks of the Ganga and Yamuna respectively, and their connection to the ring road corridor is already priced into the market.

 Naini, on the Yamuna's southern bank, is an established industrial locality with road and bridge connectivity to central Prayagraj.
 The ring road adds a second access vector and has accelerated plot demand there.
 Jhunsi, on the Ganga's eastern bank, is the terminus of the 3.2-km six-lane Ganga bridge at Adhawa, which forms a structural part of Phase 1.
 That bridge makes Jhunsi the single most infrastructure-connected node of the entire ring road project.
-Omaxe Sangam City, a 232.5-acre township in Naini, already has Phase 1 completion certificate, and its promotional materials explicitly reference the Jhunsi ring road as a connectivity anchor.
+Omaxe Sangam City, a 232.5-acre township in Naini, has been marketed with ring road connectivity as an anchor — verify current project completion status and RERA registration independently before any decision.

 The table below gives the realistic demand profile for each major corridor on this project.